Search Knowledge Base

 Windows Server 2016, Windows Server 2019, Windows 10

 After a system reboot, the “NetLib Encryptionizer Key Manager” Service (KMS) randomly gets stuck in Start Pending status making encrypted databases appear as Suspect or in Recovery Pending.

-This is a known issue on Windows 10 and Server 2016: after reboot the NetLib Encryptionizer Key Manager Service (KMS) randomly gets stuck in “Start Pending” status.
+After reboot the NetLib Encryptionizer Key Manager Service (KMS) randomly gets stuck in “Start Pending” status.
 The KMS is responsible for delivering encryption key(s) at runtime to the Secured instance of SQL Server.
 Since the encryption key(s) are not delivered to the Secured instance of SQL Server, that means that SQL cannot access the encrypted database files so they will appear in Recovery Pending or Suspect.
-We are working on this problem and expect to have a permanent fix in the near future.

 SC QUERY NLCBTASK